HMCS Haida

 HMCS Haida is a that served in the Royal Canadian Navy (RCN) from 1943 to 1963, participating in World War II and the Korean War.
 She was named after the Haida people.
-Haida was inspected by High Commissioner for Canada in the United Kingdom Vincent Massey shortly after her commissioning in 1943.

 The only surviving Tribal-class destroyer out of 27 vessels constructed for the RCN, the Royal Navy, and the Royal Australian Navy between 1937 and 1945, Haida sank more enemy surface tonnage than any other Canadian warship and as such is commonly referred to as the "Fightingest Ship in the Royal Canadian Navy".